Attendance and behaviour

 How we celebrate excellent attendance

 Classes also have the opportunity to win prizes for their classroom by consistently achieving 100% attendance.
+Everyday each class with 100% attendance will receive a letter for their tracker.
+Once a class has spelt out Newby & Scalby they will receive a class reward.

 Absence

-First Day of Absence – Parents must contact school before 9am if their child will not be in school that day.
-The school office will contact parents/carers of any children who do not have a reason for absence.
 For safeguarding reasons, if the school cannot establish the reason for absence or the whereabouts of the child, home visits will be made.
 Similarly, home visits may be conducted if there are any safeguarding concerns, queries about a persistently absent child, to check that a child is too unwell to attend or if a child is absent for 3 consecutive days.
 Regular and appropriate contact and updates with the families of children who are absent for longer periods of time will be requested by the attendance officer.

 School will usually authorise absences for pupil illness.
 However, Pupils who are classed as persistently absent (below 90%) will not have illnesses authorised without medical evidence.